|For instance, let's say your have cultured cells or a vibratome

 (antibody method for your favorite protein) and Cy5 (antibody

 In general, you may use any one dye from each of the groupings below for multi-labeling -- this list is not exhaustive.
 Please consult with us for other special combinations, for instance dyes that excite at 490 nm but have a long Stokes shift to emit inthe red or far-red.
 Also, there are a lot of options for quantum dots and a few other ways of generating contrast in muti-photon.

-According to http://www.biolegend.com/spectraanalyzer there are new classes of fluorphores that have varying Stokes shifts.
+However, a few probes have longer Stokes shifts.
+For instance, look at Brilliant Violet series of probes.
+They all excite in the 400-420 nm range but emit at different colors all across the spectrum.
 One wavelength, such as a 405 nm line on the confocal, can excite multiple emitting dyes that have easily separable emissions such as blue (Brilliant Violet 421), red (Brilliant Violet 570) and near infra-red (Brilliant Violet 711).